 Partners should be an addition to your arsenal.

-There is definitely an opportunity for growth and strength in partnerships, you just need to recognise your key partnerships versus ones that are there to take away your pain and the mundane.
+There is definitely an opportunity for growth and strength in partnerships; you need to recognise your key partnerships versus ones that are there to take away your pain and the mundane.

 Of course, you can have exclusivity of a partnership, but if it’s a key differentiator for your product and your portfolio, then that is also a risk for your business, because that partner may not always be there.